stevecoding/azure-synapse-analytics-day/01-explore-data-lake.md

-# Explore the Data Lake with Synapse SQL Serverless and Synapse Spark
+# Exercise 1 - Explore the data lake with Azure Synapse SQL On-demand and Azure Synapse Spark

 In this exercise you will explore data using the engine of your choice (SQL or Spark).